Science Village Scandinavia AB is working towards a new Science Center in Lund.

 For EU citizen (actually EEA) there are basically no restrictions for travelling to Sweden for 89 days.
 And if you work, study or have sufficient means to support yourself, you automatically have right of residence in Sweden.
 If you are a family member of an EU/EEA citizen who has right of residence, you, too, have right of residence (Swedish Migration Agency).
 Life in Sweden in the long term will be MUCH easier with a personal identity number, you’ll get one here: Swedish Tax Agency.

 International Citizen Hub Lund equip you with a wide range of knowledge of the Swedish society.
 Their goal is to make the experience in southern Sweden an enjoyable one for international talents.
 They provide both classes and social activities all of them free of charge.
-They provide classes on the rules of parental leave and the social welfare system or enjoy a guided tour into the Swedish psyche and culture – all the activities are designed to support you in your integration and understanding of Sweden.
+They provide classes on the rules of parental leave and the social welfare system or enjoy a guided tour into the Swedish culture among other things – all the activities are designed to support you in your integration and understanding of Sweden.

 They have drop-ins every Thursday where you can ask questions and get to know other expats.
 As you can see in their activities, there is a lot of support and knowledge easily accessible to help you and your family ease into Swedish society and this lovely region.

 Great choice!
 Copenhagen is a lovely metropolitan city to live, hang out and experience.
-Check out the international reception site at Københavns Kommune (Copenhagen Municipality), they also have a convenient check list for your planning.
+Check out the international reception site at Københavns Kommune (Copenhagen Municipality), they also have a handy check list for your planning.

 You are so welcome!
 There is a lot of resources for you online, we would suggest you start with checking the short guides on this site especially: Housing and Apartments and Visa and Travel might be of interest.